US stocks lose ground, still headed for big monthly gains

 Companies have so far given investors a mixed bag of results and forecasts as Wall Street tries to get a better picture of the economy.
 Inflation remains stubbornly hot and the Federal Reserve has been raising interest rates aggressively to try and slow down the economy and tame high prices.
 The strategy risks hitting the brakes too hard on economic growth and sending the economy into a recession.

-The 10-year yield, which helps set rates for mortgages and many other loans, climbed to 4.05% from 4.02% late Friday.
+The 10-year yield, which influences interest rates on mortgages and many other loans, climbed to 4.04% from 4.02% late Friday.

 Inflation has been a global problem and the European Union's statistics agency, Eurostat, reported Monday that inflation hit another record in the 19 countries that use the euro currency, fueled by out-of-control prices for natural gas and electricity due to Russia's war in Ukraine.
 According to Eurostat, annual inflation reached 10.7% in October.